eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_app/includes/dataType.rst

 It will be the former that will be followed in this tutorial.
 To see an example of application of the latter you can check this other :ref:`example <fastrtpsgen_pubsub_app>`.
 See :ref:`fastrtpsgen_intro` for further details.
-For this project, we will use the FASTRTPSGEN application to define the data type of the messages that will be sent by the publishers and received by the subscribers.
+For this project, we will use the Fast DDS-Gen application to define the data type of the messages that will be sent by the publishers and received by the subscribers.

 In the workspace directory, execute the following commands: